 I am stronger so win the phone and call Jeff in San Jose because I know Jeremy is in San Francisco and he answers and I babble, “We’re all okay we’re all right we are out and Morgan Hill is burning.”

-It takes a moment to let him know it’s the house only and his wife Kathy is saying what, the town what? and he says, “Can I come?” and I say “Yes!
+It takes a moment to let him know it’s the house only and my sister-in-law Kathy is saying what, the town what? and he says, “Can I come?” and I say “Yes!
 Bring clothes we have no clothes and we’re hungry” setting off a chain of events with his family gathering clothes and food that will delay his arrival.

 I check my recent calls to look at my 911 record to make sure I really made it and how many minutes ago and if somebody is really coming.
 I see the call lasted two minutes.
 This gives me pause.
 What happens when you dial 911 from a cell phone?
 The cell call hits the nearest tower and the call is routed to the Highway Patrol dispatcher who hears “Morgan Hill” and “fire” and transfers the call to the fire department and hopefully stays on the line but I don’t know.
 I relive the experience, now knowing that the call was being rerouted as I yelled for mom and attempted to unlock the kitchen security door and gave up to crawl across the floor and down the hall past mom’s room and the office and the guest room to dad’s room where I heard the woman who appeared in my phone demand my location.

 I now know that it took only two minutes for the fire to dance its fancy little dance and transform into a raging smoking killing monster.
 I look at the house, the flames and smoke and I look at my mom shaking with cold in her thin robe in the passenger seat and the what ifs start rolling again.